salma-emara/aps105-book/textbook/chapters/chapter04-loops/for-loop.md

 In the previous sections, we discussed how to repeat instructions using while and do-while loops.
 In this section, we will discuss the for loop.

+## Forming the structure of a for loop from a while loop

 Recall the example, where we used while and do-while loops to print numbers between $1$ and $3$.
 In the following code, we highlight the specific structure of the while loop that allows us to go through fixed number of iterations.
 The structure highlights three features: initialization, condition, and increment.

 ```{figure} ./images/structure-while.png